TensorTeacher/bittensor-mining-tutorial/docs/start_mining_aws.md

 # Bittensor Mining Tutorial

 This tutorial will guide you through the process of setting up a miner on the Bittensor Network, a blockchain for decentralized AIs.
+There might be slight differences depending on platform.
+This tutorial was confirmed working for AWS servers with the ubuntu image.
 The following steps will be covered:

 - Step 1: Set up Subtensor
 - Step 2: Create a Wallet